fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 When we contribute to an OSS project we fork it to the [FastRuby.io organization](https://github.com/fastruby).
 This way we can keep track of the contributions we made as a company, also the branches created in the project are accessible to the rest of the team.

-### These are the benefits that we get from forking our Open Source projects to one of our organizations:
+### These are the benefits that we get from forking Open Source projects to one of our organizations:

 - We use OSS projects and we want them to be better